mohammadreza-babaei/semantic-correspondence/README.md

 Can be downloaded from https://cvlab.postech.ac.kr/research/SPair-71k/.
 It must be unzipped in the ./data folder Or you can use the script `data/prepare_spair.sh` to download and unzip it.

+## AP10k
+Can be downloaded from https://github.com/AlexTheBad/AP-10K?tab=readme-ov-file#download.
+It must be unzipped in the ./data folder

 # Semantic Correspondence Fine-Tuning CLI

 This tool provides a command-line interface (CLI) for fine-tuning **DINOv2**, **DINOv3**, and **SAM** (Segment Anything Model) for semantic correspondence tasks using the **SPair-71k** dataset.